 The focus is Cobourg – not Port Hope or Northumberland.
 Not all news is covered – but if you feel something should be covered but is not, feel free to email me at firstname.lastname@example.org If it fits per the criteria below, and it’s of local interest, I will likely post on it.
 For a list of other online sources of news in Cobourg, go here.
+Note that the purpose is to provide news coverage of Cobourg and not to operate a business.
+Therefore, occasionally, other local news sources will be referenced.
+There is also a list of these other news sources here.

 News items covered: